Should you use your Smartphone Camera for Jewelry Photography?

 Users can also use other techniques to obtain a greater depth of field (ex. increasing aperture) when shooting with a professional grade camera.
 See this article explaining Macro Jewelry Photography for additional info.

-Additional Considerations when Considering Camera for Jewelry Photography
+Additional Considerations when Considering a Camera for Jewelry Photography

 Professional cameras will provide users additional functionality to create better quality images.
 While this point could be an article in its own I’ll lightly touch on what I feel is the most important feature on setting a custom white balance.
 In eCommerce and online sales, color accuracy is extremely important, especially when selling high ticket items such as jewelry.
 By being able to set a custom white balance for the lighting you are using, you can ensure proper and accurate colors shot every time.
 Refer to examples above in which you can easily see differences in gold color between the iPhone Jewelry Photography and the Professional Camera Jewelry Photography.